Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/setup-cinemachine-environment.md

 # Set up a basic Cinemachine environment

-Discover the Cinemachine base elements through a basic functional setup:
+Set up your Unity project with the [minimum required elements](concept-essential-elements.md) to make a functional Cinemachine environment:

-1. Create a passive Cinemachine Camera – with no specific behavior by definition,
+* Create a passive Cinemachine Camera – with no specific behavior by definition,
-2. Ensure the Cinemachine Brain is present in the Unity Camera, and
+* Ensure the Cinemachine Brain is present in the Unity Camera, and
-3. Adjust the Cinemachine Camera properties and see how it affects the Unity Camera.
+* Adjust the Cinemachine Camera properties and see how it affects the Unity Camera.

 > [!NOTE]
 > Your Scene must include only one Unity Camera – a GameObject with a [Camera](https://docs.unity3d.com/Manual/class-Camera.html) component.